zX3no/dgg-live-embed-script/README.md

 ## Issues

 If the YouTube stream goes down it won't automatically switch to Kick.
+A refresh should fix this.

 If Destiny goes offline it will still display the embeded stream.
 A refresh will fix this.